Designing the conditions for development

 An architecture for Edmonton

 I’ve become an avid follower of Australian residential architecture.
 Although there is undoubtedly some fine residential work happening in Canada (particularly in Quebec), as a whole the scale and quality of what is happening in Australia is so vastly beyond what’s happening in North America it boggles the mind.
-I’m a particular fan of the residential architecture being produced in Queensland (namely Brisbane) which is, in my opinion, made particularly exceptional by its clear evocation of place.
+I’m a particular fan of the residential architecture being produced in Queensland (namely Brisbane) which is, in my opinion, made exceptional by its clear evocation of place.

 Since discovering this work I’ve frequently tried to incorporate some of its ideas into our projects.
 When I’ve done so in an overly literal way, this impulse has quickly collided with reality (Edmonton is a city in which reality is particularly pushy and insistent).
 A 20 foot long sliding glass wall connecting directly to the backyard will be spectacular, but only for three months a year (and will probably need a bug screen).
 Permeable pavers look amazing, but probably aren’t going to react well to snow clearance.
 Lean and minimal entries are space efficient, but where do people put their parkas and snowy boots?
 Etc. etc.